urigolani/rinuts-nodeunitDriver/Readme.md

 ﻿
 # rinuts-nodeunitDriver

-  Exposes nodeunit based tests through a RESTful api using [rinuts](http://github.com/urigolani/rinuts), allowing to remotely query for the urls of supported tests and to activate them, receiving a detailed test run summary.
+  * Exposes nodeunit based tests through a RESTful api using [rinuts](http://github.com/urigolani/rinuts), allowing to remotely query for the urls of supported tests and to activate them, receiving a detailed test run summary.

+  * Fully supports nodeunit structured tests, testcases and groups.

+  * Supports loading of
+		1. complete folders including subfolders for all contained test files
+		2. specific files
+		3. test modules objects (this allows one to consume a test module from another service);

   built on [node](http://nodejs.org) and [nodeunit](http://github.com/caolan/nodeunit)

 ## Installation

     Install with [npm](http://github.com/isaacs/npm):